connectivedx/fuzzy-chainsaw/README.md

 ### Is it any good?

 It depends.
 It's a great tool for the way we build projects at [Connective DX](https://www.connectivedx.com), but may not align with your project's goals.
+It is more focused on integrating with a back end system than application development.

 ### Where’s the documentation?